zephray/VerilogBoy/README.md

 The Game Boy® boot ROM code is copyrighted material and intellectual properity of Nintendo®.
 It is provided solely for educational purpose only.

-All other software codes are licensed under MPL 2.0.
+All other software codes are licensed under GNU GPL 3.0.

 All other HDL codes are licensed under OHDL 1.0.